 Anglicans are the third largest group of Christians in the world (after the Roman Catholics and the Orthodox), but our ‘flavor’ remains a mystery to some.
 It also doesn’t help that some faulty ideas about Anglicanism are bandied about with some regularity – even by Anglicans!
 One of those faulty ideas is that Henry VIII, the scary, burly king, created the Protestant Church of England (the mother-ship of Anglicanism) because of a marital skirmish and his complex relationship with the then-reigning pope (for what it’s worth, Henry VIII wasn’t a convinced Protestant – he just wanted to have the power of the pope without being a pope).
-Another myth is that Anglicanism is a ‘via media’ (that is, a ‘middle way’) between Protestantism and Catholicism (this one is obviously untrue – check out the central tenants of Anglicanism, expressed within the 39 Articles of Religion or the Book of Common Prayer, which reflect Protestant convictions).
+Another myth is that Anglicanism is a ‘via media’ (that is, a ‘middle way’) between Protestantism and Catholicism (this one is obviously untrue – check out the central tenants of Anglicanism, expressed within the 39 Articles of Religion or the Book of Common Prayer, which clearly reflect Protestant convictions).
 The Anglican Church is far more interesting (and impressive!) than these myths suggest.
 There are three words that helpfully express the heart of Anglicanism: Rooted, Reformational, and Roomy.